-Protocol - What you must do Guidance 4.
-If unable to pay own portion of expenses, the youth has stable and consistent income/resources, such as SSI or stable financial support, that is sufficient to pay his bills.
-Some examples of program elements for youth capable of eventually earning sufficient resources to meet their daily needs include: Job readiness skills; Conflict resolution skills: Vocational interest testing; Volunteer work for younger and older youth in their fields of interest; Competency-based training for the work environment, e.g. money and time management, credit management, conflict management, personal conduct in a work environment, tax preparation, etc.; • Experiences preparing for employment while in custody, such as part-time employment, participation in school-to-work programs, job sharing or apprenticeships, and job coaching; Part-time or full-time employment for youth 16 and older; Youth responsibility for saving own money and paying part of their personal expenses; • Driver's education and driver's license or identification card issued by the state in accordance with the requirements of section 202 of the REAL ID Act of 2005 before discharge; Vocational Rehabilitation testing and training, when appropriate; and Transitional education and training resources such as Job Corps, AmeriCorps, college or vocational training, military options, WIA/JobLinks, etc. Additional or alternative program elements for young adults with unrealized potential to support themselves completely (those continuing their education/training, currently unemployed, or temporarily disabled) and who need temporary financial support: Family/extended family/community support; Public assistance, e.g. TANF, Food Stamps, Work First, Section 8 or other public housing, etc. Vocational Rehabilitation;
+Protocol - What you must do Guidance LINKS liaisons are encouraged to track and review progress toward these outcomes to provide guidance for all program activities.
+Strategies that are not effective should be revised.
+Outcome #1: Youth has Sufficient Economic Resources to Meet Daily Living Needs 1.
+If youth is a dependent child, the family provides sufficient resources for basic daily living needs.
+2. Job stability for youth or young adults, as indicated by at least six months in the same job during the previous year.
+3. The youth or young adult pays own portion of daily living expenses or contributes to an agreed-upon amount.
+4. If unable to pay own portion of expenses, the youth has stable and consistent income/resources, such as SSI or stable financial support, that is sufficient to pay his bills.
+Some examples of program elements for youth capable of eventually earning sufficient resources to meet their daily needs include: Job readiness skills; Conflict resolution skills: Vocational interest testing; Volunteer work for younger and older youth in their fields of interest; Competency-based training for the work environment, e.g. money and time management, credit management, conflict management, personal conduct in a work environment, tax preparation, etc.; Experiences preparing for employment while in custody, such as part-time employment, participation in school-to-work programs, job sharing or apprenticeships, and job coaching; Part-time or full-time employment for youth 16 and older; • Youth responsibility for saving own money and paying part of their personal expenses; • Driver's education and driver's license or identification card issued by the state in accordance with the requirements of section 202 of the REAL ID Act of 2005 before discharge; Vocational Rehabilitation testing and training, when appropriate; and